Nikhil011205/MY_LOSS/README.md

 Just Click The Link To Your Right Or The Link Below To Get Started!
 [Linux Yourself NOW!](https://nikhil011205.github.io/MY_LOSS/)

+It might take a bit of time to load the results due to usage of free server

 Made By Nikhil Y N and Praneel Sindhole